kennethormandy/craft-marketplace/CONTRIBUTING.md

 ```

 ```
-CREATE DATABASE testdb;
+CREATE DATABASE IF NOT EXISTS testdb;
-GRANT ALL ON testdb.* to 'db'@'%' IDENTIFIED BY 'db';
+GRANT ALL ON testdb.* to 'db'@'%';
 ```

 ### Running tests